syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Localization.md

 For UWP project need not to be implement the interface, Since the resources automatically recognises the selected language on UWP.

-You can download the sample from Here.
+You can download the sample from [here](http://www.syncfusion.com/downloads/support/directtrac/general/ze/SfGrid_Sample1621493322).